ciceklab/ExactCN/README.md

 #### -bs, --batch_size

-- Batch size to be used to perform CNV call on the samples.
+- Batch size to be used to perform CN estimation on the samples.